stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 2. support headroom override, which means we will have fixed headroom size on some ports regardless of the ports' speed and cable length.
 3. have more shared buffer and less headroom.

-The headroom size calculation discussed in this design is implemented in the `BufferManager` which is a daemon running in the swss docker.
-When a port's speed or cable length updated it's resposible for updating the headroom size accordingly.
+The headroom size calculation discussed in this design will be implemented in the `BufferManager` which is a daemon running in the swss docker.

-### Current Solution

-- When system start, it reads the pg_profile_lookup.ini and generates an internal lookup table indexed by speed and cable length, and containing size, xon, xoff and threshold.
-- When a port's cable length updated, it records the cable length of the port.
-But it doesn't update relavent tables accordingly.
-- When a port's speed updated,
-    1. It looks up the (speed, cable length) tuple in the BUFFER_PROFILE table or generate a new profile according to the internal lookup table.
-    2. And then update the port's BUFFER_PG table for the lossless priority group.

 ### The Requirement